Tag: poetry

 On Disassembling Jesus’ House

-A Reflection on Mark 2:1-12 Jesus Heals a Paralysed Man – vie de Jesus mafa Jesus, you looked with compassion on the men who disassembled the roof of your home to bring their paralyzed friend before you.
+A Reflection on Mark 2:1-12 Jesus, you looked with compassion on the men who disassembled the roof of your home to bring their paralyzed friend before you.
 They tore through the structure that kept you protected from the rain, sheltered from the hot sun.
-The … Continue reading On Disassembling Jesus’ House
+The hole they made – big enough to fit a man…

 I Have Calmed and Quieted My Soul (Psalm 131)